-This topic describes the role of TaskExecutors in the startup process of a Realtime Compute cluster and introduces the TaskExecutor tab.
+This topic describes the role of TaskExecutors in the startup process of a Realtime Compute for Apache Flink cluster and explains the TaskExecutor tab.

 Go to the TaskExecutor tab